nuntiodev/hera-sdks/README.md

-# Softcorp Proto
+# Softcorp Micro Blocks
-This project contains protobuf files used in the *Softcorp* projects.
+This project contains protobuf files used in *Softcorp Block* projects.